-Tackling climate change is one of the most important areas of work for The Nature Conservancy.
+Tackling climate change is one of the most important areas of work for The Nature Conservancy (TNC).
 We are focused on implementing and increasing emphasis on readily available, cost-effective natural climate solutions, such as reforestation, and drive policy changes to accelerate our transition to a clean energy future.

-TNC is working at all levels to propel sustainable development and responsible forestry efforts.
+TNC is working through its main partner in Indonesia, Yayasan Konservasi Alam Nusantara (YKAN), to propel sustainable development and responsible forestry efforts.
 From the Wehea Community Forest to the UN Climate Change Conference, TNC is creating comprehensive framework for forest conservation and green gas house emission reduction.

 In addition, people and wildlife like orangutans live in and depend on this country’s forests, which makes the rapid rate of deforestation an environmental and human health issue.